- Dashboard lights typically have three warning levels indicating the severity of the issue with your vehicle.

-September will be a month of firsts for a lot of high school grads heading off to college or university – the first time living away from home, the first time cooking for themselves on a daily basis, and quite possibly, the first time being the sole driver responsible for maintaining a car.
+September will be a month of firsts for many high school graduates heading off to college or university — the first time living away from home, cooking for themselves daily, and quite possibly, being the sole driver responsible for maintaining a car.

-Parents can be helpful whenever you need to take a look under the hood, check your tire pressure, or top up your oil, but if you’re packing up your car and heading off to college, upkeep may be a new responsibility.
+Parents can be helpful whenever you need to look under the hood, check your tire pressure, or top up your oil, but if you’re packing up your car and heading off to college, regular vehicle upkeep may become a new responsibility.

-If you’re new to taking care of your car on your own, we’ve listed a few things to keep in mind in order to keep your vehicle safe and running smoothly:
+If you’re new to taking care of a car, here are a few things to keep in mind to keep your vehicle safe and running smoothly:

 Don’t ignore your dashboard lights